-A quick commuter train ride southeast of Sevilla —the line heads toward the general direction of Zahara de la Sierra & Grazalema— ending in Utrera.
-This city of 52,000 people sits off most tourists’ radar but has a few surprises to merit a visit: a church similar to the Mosteiro dos Jerónimos in Lisbon, the only church bell ringers left in Andalucía, an immense castle keep & a party room inspired by the Alhambra.
-Even pastries if you have a super sweet tooth!
+A quick commuter train ride southeast of Sevilla —the line heads towards the direction of Zahara de la Sierra & Grazalema— ends in Utrera.
+This city of 52,000 people sits off most tourists’ radar but has a few surprises to merit a visit: a church strikingly similar to the Mosteiro dos Jerónimos in Lisbon, the only church bell ringers left in Andalucía, an immense castle keep & a party room inspired by the Alhambra.
+There are even pastries if you have a super sweet tooth!
 Let’s explore this easy day trip from Sevilla…

 Utrera sits at a crossroads in the agricultural heartland of the lower Guadalquivir River valley.
-Great for trade & a civic center that several small, outlying towns depend on.
-These days many local greenhouses provide fresh produce for Andalucía, but traditional crops such as olives (especially the huge gordal varietal), cereals, sunflowers, cotton & citrus still dominate the landscape.
+This perfect location for trade boasts a civic center that several small, outlying towns depend on.
+These days many of Utrera’s greenhouses provide fresh produce for Andalucía, but traditional crops such as olives (especially the huge gordal varietal), cereals, sunflowers, cotton & citrus still dominate the landscape.
 Every viewpoint in Utrera demonstrates the importance of agriculture; no sooner than the city ends, fertile cropland begins.

-Get oriented at the tourist information office, also go to see the fantastic piece of advertising in tiles, wine barrels & the old refrigerator in the back… yes, this used to be a bar:
+Get oriented at the tourist information office, also go to see the fantastic piece of advertising in tiles, some wine barrels & the old, wooden refrigerator in the back… yes, this used to be a bar: